thetensor-space/OpenDleto/README.md

   0.716167    0.0777884  -0.0830973   0.0759328   0.377698    0.333788   0.0549818  -0.459662
 ```

-Check that these matrices are almost inverse of the matrices used to randomize the tensor
+Check that these matrices are almost the inverses of the matrices used to randomize the tensor:
 ```julia
 julia> rTensorDiagonalBlock.Xchange * resRandomDiagonalBlock.Xchange .|> x -> (abs(x) < 1e-10 ?
 0 : x )
 julia> rTensorDiagonalBlock.Ychange * resRandomDiagonalBlock.Ychange .|> x -> (abs(x) < 1e-10 ?
 0 : x )
 julia> rTensorDiagonalBlock.Zchange * resRandomDiagonalBlock.Zchange .|> x -> (abs(x) < 1e-10 ?
 0 : x )
 ```
-Of course the product is not the identity, however it is a product of a block orthogonal matrix plus a block permutation
+The product is not the identity, but it is a product of a block orthogonal matrix plus a block permutation:
 ```
 8×8 Matrix{Real}:
  0          0           0           0           0           0         -0.529764  -0.848145